ponylang/ponyup/README.md

 ponyup update changelog-tool release-0.4.0
 ```

-### Platform options

-Ponyup is able to detect the CPU architecture and operating system of the platform on which it is running.
-The `--platform` option is used to override any field in the platform identifier (e.g. `x86_64-linux-gnu`).

-It is currently necessary to pass `--platform=musl` on musl-based Linux systems to install the correct build of ponyc.

 ### Show installed package versions

 The `ponyup show` command will display the installed package versions with the selected packages marked as green with an asterisk.
 If a more recent version is not installed, then the more recent version will be shown in yellow following the selected version.